sylphlab/zen/README.md

 const unsub = message.subscribe(msg => {
   console.log(msg);
 });
+// Get initial value (computed is lazy, need to call get or subscribe) console.log('Initial message:', message.get());
+// Output: Initial message: Count is 1.
+It is odd.
 // Output: Count is 1.
-It is odd.
+It is odd. (from subscribe initial call)

 count.set(2);
 // Output: Count is 2.
-It is even.
+It is even. (from subscribe)

 count.set(3);
 // Output: Count is 3.
-It is odd.
+It is odd. (from subscribe)

 unsub();
 ```